 In 1994, the name of Hospice of Randolph County officially changed to Center of Living Healthcare to reflect the name of the new facility.
 At this point in history, the organization offered the following programs: Hospice, Home Health, Kaleidoscope Kids, Enrichment Pointe (Adult Day Healthcare), Solace, Ancillary Services (Private Pay Home Care & Homemaker/Companion Services), and Networking for Humanity (Hospice Care & Early Intervention for HIV/AIDS patients).
 During this year the bereavement department expanded its services to include community education, classroom presentations, grief counseling, and support for individuals & groups.

-Over the next few years, Center of Living would go on to receive accreditation by the Joint Commission on Accreditation of Healthcare Organizations, clean audits, ever-increasing donations through special events, and more accolades.
+In 1999, Center of Living would go on to receive accreditation by the Joint Commission on Accreditation of Healthcare Organization, clean audits, ever-increasing donations through special events, and more accolades.
+Beginning in 2002 Center of Living transitioned to Accreditation Commission for Health Care, Inc. participating in triennial accreditations to present day.
 Throughout the years, programs changed with the times and to meet the needs of the community.

 In January of 2001, Rhonda Burch Moffitt, MA, MBA, was appointed as the new President & CEO of Center of Living when Billie S. Vuncannon retired after almost 20 years of faithful service to the organization.